nus-cs2103-AY2122S1/tp/docs/UserGuide.md

    Examples:

-   * `ls` followed by delete 2 deletes the 2nd person in the address book.
-   * `find` Betsy followed by `delete 1` deletes the 1st person in the results of the `find`command.
+   * `cat 2` Displays the list of tasks of the second person in the person list.

 2. Displays a filtered list of tasks that has been attached to a specific person.